How to finance your stairlift

 - condition which the medical profession treats as a chronic sickness, such as diabetes

-If you’re purchasing a stairlift on behalf of a ‘chronically sick or disabled’ person, your supply is treated as being made to that ‘chronically sick or disabled’ person, so this won’t stop you being able to claim VAT relief.
+People purchasing a stairlift on behalf of a ‘chronically sick or disabled’ person are treated as being made to that ‘chronically sick or disabled’ person, so this won’t stop them from claiming VAT relief.

-If you or the person you are acting for is over 60, you can still qualify for a reduced rate of VAT (5%) for stairlifts and some other mobility aids that are installed for use in a private home.
+Those over 60 can qualify for a reduced rate of VAT (5%) for stairlifts and some other mobility aids that are installed for use in a private home.

 The ACT Foundation